top of page

 We will try to accommodate the dates you and your friends choose.
 Many villagers are involved in the program, we ask that you be a wee bit flexible.
 Our standard course is one chock filled week.
 If you are interested in a shorter or longer stay, we will work with you on creating a unique experience.

 • 4 half-day cooking classes with local cooks.
-After preparing the dishes for pranzo or cena you will sit down, eat and discover Southern Italian hospitality and family life.
-Each pranzo is complete with first and second courses, local wine, dessert, after dinner drink, coffee and conversation!
-Cena is a wee bit lighter and quite the party.
+After preparing the dishes for pranzo or cena you will sit down and eat multi-courses with the family.

 • English Speaking Translator for all classes and events.

-• Pontelandolfo Day – open air market, tasting of locally produced products
+• Pontelandolfo Day – open air market, tasting of locally produced products, other local activities and light cena.

 • Apron